antoninadert/inferno-proto-starter/README.md

 In Inferno-VM components, you can omit to import the children as long as they are located in a file of the same name as the sub-folder containing them e.g. In `/imports/Home.js` the `< Home / >` component will include `< Ads / >` component and don't need to import it as it is located in `/imports/Ads/Ads.js`

-`/both`
+`/Hub`
-This folder contains isomorphic code, used by your app and server (this is a meteor convention).
+This folder contains isomorphic code, used by both client and server.
-The `_Routes.js` file must be loaded before client and server files, hence the name (first in alphabetical order) Remember to import your components in `/both/_Routes.js` in order to use them.
+The `_Routes.js` file must be loaded before all other files, hence the name (first in alphabetical order) Remember to import your components in `_Routes.js` in order to use them.
 Routes are the nevralgic point of this App.

-`/client`
+`/Hub/client`
-This folder contains client (browser) code, used for routing and initializing the project (browser-side).
+This folder contains browser code, used for initializing the project (browser-side).

-`/server`
+`/Hub/server`
-This folder contains server code, used for routing and initializing the project (server-side)
+This folder contains server code, used for initializing the project (server-side)

 You can then see the result at : http://localhost:3000/